sobjornstad/dreamdir/README.md

 There are several other files and directories in a standard Dreamdir.
 A file listing of the Dreamdir might look something like this:

     -rw-------  1 soren soren   623 Dec 14  2014 00001.dre
-    -rw------- 1 soren soren   211 May 18  2015 00002.dre
+    -rw-rw-r--  1 soren soren   210 Feb 14 19:00 00002.dre
     [...]
-    -rw------- 1 soren soren  4682 Jan  7 22:42 01021.dre
+    -rw-------  1 soren soren  3075 Apr 28 21:25 01227.dre
-    -rw------- 1 soren soren  1823 Jan  7 19:41 01022.dre
+    -rw-------  1 soren soren  1600 Apr 27 13:21 01228.dre
+    -rw-rw-r--  1 soren soren     0 Apr 29 15:56 .dreamdir
-    -rwxr-xr-x 1 soren soren  4949 Jan  8 07:20 dr
+    -rwxrwxr-x  1 soren soren 30337 Apr 29 13:32 dr
-    drwxr-xr-x 2 soren soren  4096 Jan  2 09:54 graphs
+    drwxr-xr-x  2 soren soren  4096 Jan 17 19:37 graphs
-    drwxr-xr-x 4 soren soren  4096 Jan  8 07:25 scripts
+    drwxr-xr-x 4 soren soren   4096 Apr 29 16:02 scripts
     -rw-rw-r-- 1 soren soren    163 Jan  7 22:39 TODO.txt

 Of note:

+* There is a `.dreamdir` file, which marks this directory as a Dreamdir.
+The content is currently unimportant, but scripts may check for this file to ensure they’re working in a dreamdir.
 * The `dr` script is located in the Dreamdir.
 * Other scripts, including the `ddirparse` Python library `dr` uses for several tasks, are in the `scripts/` subdirectory.
 * Graphs generated by scripts go in the `graphs` subdirectory.

-Scripts may assume that the `dr` script and these two directories are present, and may use their presence to confirm that they are working in a Dreamdir.

 The `dr` script
 ===============

 The `dr` script provides convenient tools to manage your dreamdir.
-The script works on the current directory (i.e., $PWD), so is often run like this:
+The script works on the current directory (i.e., $PWD), so may be run like this:

     $ cd ~/dreams
     $ ./dr new

 Alternatively, `dr` recognizes the environment variable `$DREAMDIR` as the path to your dreamdir.
 If this variable is defined and you are not currently in a dreamdir when you run `dr`, that dreamdir will be used instead.

-Usage information can be obtained with `./dr help`.
-Many of the actions are self-explanatory; some example usages are shown below.

-    $ ./dr find-tagged People Maud
-    8 matches: [80, 81, 106, 388, 524, 823, 937, 952]

-    $ ./dr open-tagged People Maud
-    (calls $EDITOR 00080.dre 00081.dre 00106.dre 00388.dre 00524.dre 00823.dre 00937.dre 00952.dre)

-    $ ./dr header-list Places
-    Arby's
-    ARC
-    Arts and Sciences Building
-    ASB
-    Australia
-    [...]
-    Whiting Energy Center
-    Wisconsin
-    Wrigley Field

-    $ ./dr show-headers
-    Date
-    Id
-    Lucid
-    People
-    Places
-    Tags
-    Time

-    $ ./dr new
-    (Run on January 8, 2016 with highest dream number 01022.
-     New file opens in $EDITOR with content:)
-    Id:	01023
-    Date:	2016-01-08
-    Time:
-    Tags:

-Note that `find-tagged` and `open-tagged` can optionally be used without a `value` parameter; in this case the search will look for all dreams that specify that header, regardless of its value.
+Help on the script can be obtained at the command line.
+There are three pages of help:

+* `dr help`: Shows a brief listing of all the actions available.
+* `dr help search`: Shows information on search expressions.
+* `dr help header-replace`: Shows information on header search-and-replace (this can be used to merge two similar tags together, for instance).